|SUPER LEAGUE HIGHLIGHTS

 11th/12th Must be attending HS

-5. To be eligible for the playoffs the team must play a minimum of 10 games and have a winning percentage of 50% of your games.
-There will be separate playoffs for AAU and community based teams in Divisions II and III, if enough teams qualify for the playoffs.
+- To be eligible for the playoffs the team must play a minimum of 10 games and have a winning percentage of 50% of your games.
+There will be separate playoffs for AAU and community-based teams in Divisions II and III, if enough teams qualify for the playoffs.

-8. In order to be eligible for playoffs, a player must have participated in 50% of regularly scheduled games.
+- To be eligible for playoffs, a player must have participated in 50% of regularly scheduled games.
 Exceptions for injury must be approved by the Super League.
 Coaches are always required to maintain a scorebook.
 That book must be presented at any time to prove a player’s participation in previous games.

-10. ROSTERS– 2019-2020 we are requiring all rosters to be submitted prior to your first game.
-They must be submitted in the format which we will provide.
-Those rosters will be uploaded to our data base.
+- ROSTERS– We require all rosters to be submitted prior to your first game.
 The coach must submit proof of birth and grade to our eligibility staff who will certify the documentation.
-Also, each player must have a picture ID with them at each game.
-(School ID, Non-Driver ID etc.) NO EXCEPTIONS TO THIS RULE!
+Also, each player must have a picture ID.

 SUPER LEAGUE GAME RULES